 Explore the history of downtown Cincinnati’s oldest surviving wooden residence still in its original location.
 The Baum-Longworth-Sinton-Taft historic house turns 200 this year!
 Constructed around 1820 by entrepreneur Martin Baum, the National Historic Landmark became a public museum in 1932 to house the exceptional art collection of its final residents, Charles Phelps Taft and Anna Sinton Taft.

-Guests can also learn more about this exhibition through the self-guided tour!
-Click here.
+Guests can also learn more about this exhibition through a self-guided tour.
+Get started.

 Exhibition Support Generously Provided By